 Career opportunities for my students:

 - Tech industry.
-Big data is more than a buzzword--startups that use satellite data to understand the earth are popping up everywhere, and they need people with the quantitative skills as well as an earth science background to understand the data.
+Big data is more than a buzzword--startups that use satellite data to understand the earth are popping up everywhere, and they need people with the quantitative and geospatial skills to understand the data.

 - Environmental consulting.
 Putting hydrologic knowledge into practice.
 These jobs will be around for as long as we need water.